Tales from the London sideline

 The dinner at Texas Embassy was fantastic.
 Special thanks to Wayne Hough for organizing the event.
 My wife and I had a blast getting to know everyone a little bit better.
 Lee Bromfield has a new fan in Amy.
 I told her about the type of writing Lee specializes in, and Amy is now going to be a dedicated Friday reader given her love of the unvarnished opinion and humor that Lee employs, so there you go Lee a female member of the fan club!

-I do apologize that I missed the chance to meet Phil Jones at the tailgate but that was due to ignorance on my part (Ed - we'd actually call that good fortune! ).
+I do apologize that I missed the chance to meet other fans at the tailgate but that was due to ignorance on my part.
 I under-estimated the sheer volume of people that would be at the event and never did find my way to where the Bucs festivities were happening.
 I hope you all can find it possible to forgive our mistake; it was purely carelessness on our part and we hope we didn’t offend anyone.

 While the game itself was lopsided, I will always treasure the chance to have attended it with such a wonderful group of people.
 Wembley is an awe-inspiring venue and I can honestly say that I have been to multiple sporting events but have never been as close to the action as I was this past Sunday.